Living the Dream: Creating 3D Visual Art

 Currently, I work at as a lead artist and I am creating animations everyday.
 My industry is really exciting with so much new technology - I have a lot more to learn and I still feel like my career is just getting started.

 Editor’s Note: This story was originally posted on Akiko’s profile via LinkedIn’s publishing platform as part of our Picture Yourself campaign.
-If LinkedIn has helped you transform your career or business, please share your story with us.
+If LinkedIn has helped you transform your career or business, please share your story with us or write a post on LinkedIn with the hashtag #MyLinkedInStory.
+For more inspiration, check out more success stories.